 If you can find these cherries at markets, grab them up and make tasty pies, cobblers, and more.
 You can enjoy a nearly unlimited variety of recipes for cherries, from jams and syrups to pies and cobblers.

 All varieties of sweet cherries are some of the most enjoyable fruits to eat raw.
-However, be sure not to swallow the pits.
-Here’s an excellent video that shows you how to eat raw cherries.
+However, be sure not to swallow the pits!
+This can be dangerous particularly for children.
+Taken the time to cut out the pit before feeding any variety of cherries to your young children.

 Canning / Freezing / Drying

 When it comes to preserving fruit, cherries are one of the most versatile foods.
-Here are some of the ways you can preserve Lapins cherries.
+You can freze them, pack them in sugar, and even preserve them in juice or syrup.

-Before using any method for preserving cherries, wash them well and dry them by patting gently with paper towels.
-Be sure to remove the pits before preserving them.
+Before using any of these method for preserving cherries, however, wash them well and dry them by patting gently with paper towels.
+I also suggest removing the pit before preserving them.

 Recipes for Lapins Cherries

-One of our favorite want to enjoy cherries is Amaretto Cherries.
+One of my favorite want to enjoy cherries is Amaretto Cherries.
 If you buy them at a delicacy store, they’re quite pricey.
 However, with a cherry harvest, you can easily make your own.

 Here are some more favorite recipes for Lapins cherries.